HITS-AIN/AINJuliaRegistry/README.md

 Simply delete the directory in the present repository that holds the relevant contents.
 Also carefully remove the corresponding line from file `Registry.toml`.

-❗Accidentally removing another line will cause problems to the registry for all users.
+❗Accidentally removing the wrong folder or line will cause problems to the registry for all users.